safaris since 1995

 Hwange is a heavy-hitting “big 5” safari destination

-With only 2 hours by road or a short flight from Victoria Falls plus simple connections to Botswana, Namibia and the rest of Zimbabwe Hwange should be included in any serious safari itinerary to southern Africa.
+With only 2 hours by road or a short flight from Victoria Falls plus simple connections to neighbouring countries, Hwange should be included in any serious safari itinerary to southern Africa.

 Largest land animals on earth, the African elephant used to range widely through sub-Saharan Africa.
 Despite being threatened by habitat loss and ivory poaching African elephants have healthy populations in east and southern Africa.
-Best places to see elephants include Mana Pools and Hwange in Zimbabwe, Botswana’s Chobe and Linyanti, the Luangwa Valley, Selous, Katavi and Amboseli.
+Best places to see elephants include Mana Pools and Hwange, Chobe and Linyanti, the Luangwa Valley, Selous, Katavi and Amboseli.

 Also known as Cape hunting dogs, packs of painted dogs roam sparse woodlands and plains in isolated and remote areas.
 Sightings are never guaranteed on safari but the best chance of finding these endangered canines is in Botswana’s Moremi and Linyanti in June; the Selous in July/August; also in the green season in the Luangwa Valley; the Mana Pools World Heritage Site and Hwange.